 Error Rate Findings and Results

-The Part D Improper Payment Measurement (Part C IPM) Program measures overpayment and underpayment errors in drug costs and low income payments in Prescription Drug Event (PDE) data, using both prescriptions and Part D sponsor claim information.
-The document available for download shows results and information on the Part D IPM.
-Key findings in the document are information related to sampling methodology, payment error results, and overpayment/underpayment findings.
+The Part D Improper Payment Measurement (Part D IPM) Program measures overpayments and underpayment errors in drug costs and low-income payments using data from Prescription Drug Events (PDEs).
+This review is based on both prescription information and Part D sponsor claim information.
+The document available for download contains data and details regarding the Part D IPM.
+Within the document, you will find information pertaining to improper payment results and findings related to overpayments and underpayments.

 Key Terms